 Why Does Obesity Cause Shortness Of Breath?

 Many people with Obstructive Sleep Apnea also have Obesity Hypoventilation Syndrome; however, it is possible to have only one of these conditions without the other.
-A previous diagnosis of obstructive sleep apnea greatly increases your likelihood of developing obesity hypoventilation syndrome.
+A previous diagnosis of obstructive sleep apnea dramatically increases your likelihood of developing obesity hypoventilation syndrome.

 A BMI between 25.0 and 29.9 is considered overweight, whereas a BMI of 30 or above is considered obese.